MatthewBrannon/DOP-C02_Notes/Domain V - Incident Response/X-Ray.md

         - Request tracing – Adds a tracing header to all incoming requests and propagates it downstream.
         - Tooling – Runs the X-Ray daemon to receive segments from the X-Ray SDK.
     - The following services provide X-Ray integration:
-        - AWS Lambda – Active and passive instrumentation of incoming requests on all runtimes.
-AWS Lambda adds two nodes to your service map, one for the AWS Lambda service, and one for the function.
+        - AWS [[Lambda]] – Active and passive instrumentation of incoming requests on all runtimes.
+AWS [[Lambda]] adds two nodes to your service map, one for the AWS [[Lambda]] service, and one for the function.
-        - Amazon API Gateway – Active and passive instrumentation.
-API Gateway uses sampling rules to determine which requests to record, and adds a node for the gateway stage to your service map.
+        - Amazon [[API Gateway]] – Active and passive instrumentation. [[API Gateway]] uses sampling rules to determine which requests to record, and adds a node for the gateway stage to your service map.
         - Elastic Load Balancing – Request tracing on application load balancers.
 The application load balancer adds the trace ID to the request header before sending it to a target group.
         - AWS [[Elastic Beanstalk]] – Tooling.

 ## **AWS X-Ray** **Pricing**

-- - You pay based on the number of traces recorded, retrieved, and scanned.
+- You pay based on the number of traces recorded, retrieved, and scanned.
 A trace represents a request to your application and may include multiple data points, such as for calls to other services and database access.
     - The maximum size of a trace is 500 KB.
     - Trace data is retained for 30 days from the time it is recorded at no additional cost.